zemse/gm/README.md

 ## Contributing

-We welcome contributions to the Ethereum Accounts Manager for macOS!
+We welcome contributions!
 To contribute:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature-branch`).